Pleb5/Pleb5.github.io/pages/quest-5-order-and-entropy.md

 ---

-**Now take a look at your computer generated password/passphrase and compare it to the wallet Password or the BIP39 Passphrase you picked.**
+### Now take a look at your computer generated password/passphrase and compare it to the wallet Password or the BIP39 Passphrase you picked
+{: .no_toc }

 ## OBJECTIVE: Transfer bitcoin metadata to Keepass